-Life Science Standards Learning Progressions, Key Terms, and Crosscutting Concepts 6.L1U2.
-13 11 Carry out an investigation Obtain, evaluate, and communicate information to provide evidence that all living things are made of cells, cells come from existing cells, and cells are the basic structural and functional unit of all living things.
-6.L1U1.1412 All living organisms are made of one or more cells , which can be seen only through a microscope .
-All the basic processes of life are the results of what happens inside cells.
-Cells divide to replace aging cells and to Develop and use a model to explain the organizational levels of structures in make more cells in growth and in reproduction .
-Some multicellular organisms consisting of organ systems, organs, tissues, and cells. cells in multicellular organisms, as well as carrying out the functions that all cells do, are specialized ; for Concepts taught in 3.L1U1.5 example, muscle, blood and nerve cells carry out 6.L1U2.
-15 13 specific functions within the organism.
-Cells are often Construct an explanation to demonstrate the relationship between major cell structures and cell functions (plant and animal).
-Grade level connection to 6.L1U1.14 aggregated into tissues , tissues into organs , and organs into organ systems .
-In the human body, systems carry out such key functions as respiration , digestion , elimination of waste and temperature control .
+Grade level connection to 6.1.1111.14 cells!
+6.L1U2.1513 moved to 7th grade.
+All living organisms are made of one or more cells . which can be seen only through a microscope .
+All the Construct a model that shows the cycling of matter and flow of energy in basic processes of life are the results of what happens ecosystems. inside cells.
+Cells divide to replace aging cells and to make more cells in growth and in reproduction .
+Some Concepts taught in 6.E1U1.6 cells in multicellular organisms, as well as carrying out the functions that all cells do, are specialized ; for This used to be 7.E1U2.4.
+But upon further review it fit better as a life science example, muscle, blood and nerve cells carry out standard and that basis was on its connection to ecosystems and the standards specific functions within the organism.
+Cells are often already included in life science ecosystems. aggregated into tissues , tissues into organs , and organs into organ systems .
+In the human body, systems carry out such key functions as respiration , digestion , elimination of waste and temperature control.
 The circulatory system takes material needed by cells to all parts of the body and removes soluble waste to the urinary system.
-Stem cells, which are not specialized, are capable of repairing tissues by being programmed for different functions.
-2 (Add info about major cell structures) Crosscutting Concepts: Energy and Matter; Scale, Proportion and Quantity; Systems and System Models; Patterns; stability and change; cause and effect; structure and function 4 6.L2U1.
-16 14 Construct an explanation for how some cells use light energy through the process of photosynthesis.
-Plant growth can continue throughout the plant's life through production of plant matter in photosynthesis .
-Plants, algae (including phytoplankton), and many Construct an explanation for how some plant cells convert light energy into food energy. microorganisms use the energy from light to make sugars (food) from carbon dioxide from the atmosphere and water through the process of photosynthesis, which also releases oxygen.
+Stem cells , which are not specialized, are capable of repairing tissues by being programmed for different functions.
+(Add info about major cell structures) Crosscutting Concepts: Energy and Matter; Scale, Proportion and Quantity; Systems and System Models; Patterns; stability and change; cause and effect; structure and function 6.L2U1.1614 Construct an explanation for how some cells use light energy through the Plant growth can continue throughout the plant's life process of photosynthesis. through production of plant matter in photosynthesis .
+Plants, algae (including phytoplankton), and many Construct an explanation for how some plant cells convert light energy into food microorganisms use the energy from light to make onorgy. sugars (food) from carbon dioxide from the atmosphere and water through the process of photosynthesis, which also releases oxygen .
 These sugars can be used immediately or stored for growth or later use.
-4 ife Science Connections to the Arizona Health Standards for Grade Band 6 to 8

 Radiation from the Sun provides the energy that enables plants containing chlorophyll to make glucose through the process of photosynthesis.

-2 Crosscutting Concepts: Energy and Matter; Scale, Proportion and Quantity; Systems and System Models; Patterns; stability and change; cause and effect; structure and function 4
+Crosscutting Concepts: Energy and Matter; Scale, Proportion and Quantity; Systems and System Models; Patterns; stability and change; cause and effect; structure and function